FAQ

 Facet guarantees 100% uptime by directly using Ethereum's network for transaction initiation and finality.
 Anyone can send Facet transactions directly to Ethereum with no intermediaries.
 Since every Facet transaction is inherently an Ethereum transaction, Facet remains fully functional as long as Ethereum is operational.

 Facet also has no privileged party responsible for broadcasting the state of the protocol, and whose ceasing to function could limit access to Facet state.
-Rather Facet state is equally available to anyone through the open source Facet Node software.
+Rather Facet state is equally available to anyone through the open source Facet node software.

-Moreover, even if every Facet Node in the world were to go down, any single party could still compute the state on their own using their own Facet Node.
 This ensures that the system's integrity and functionality can be maintained independently, providing an additional layer of reliability.

 This direct dependence on Ethereum’s robust and widely trusted network, coupled with the ability for independent state computation, ensures continuous service availability with no downtimes associated with Facet's operations.

 Security & Decentralization